RonIovine/pshell/README.md

 ##### 6. traceFilterDemo ('C' only)
-This is an application that shows the integration of a programmable trace filter mechanism with remote pshell control.
-It used the following example trace log implementation.
+This is an application that shows the integration of a programmable trace filter mechanism with remote pshell server control.
+It uses the following example trace log implementation.

 ##### 7 traceLogDemo ('C' only)
 This is not part of pshell client/server paradigm, but rather is just a stand-alone implementation using